RaiaN/RuntimeImageLoader/README.md

 - Supports loading of up to 8k resolution images in hitch-less manner
 - Can load image over HTTP or from local file storage
 - Can transform image during loading
+- Can cancel all ongoing image loading requests
 - Supports PNG, JPEG, BMP, TGA, OpenEXR, TIFF and QOI
 - Supports 8, 16, 32 bit per channel (or up to 128 bit *pixel depth* images)
 - Can generate UI ready texture format (RGBA8 or 'float' RGBA)